Sculpture

 Piotr Policht 20 February 2017 min Read

-What do you get when you strip art of metaphor, representation or metaphysics?
-It turns out that even if „what you see is what you see”, as Frank Stella put it, and there’s no „hidden meaning” in the piece, you can still make breathtaking art.
-On the occasion of Robert Morris’ birthday on February 9th, we’d like to show you some of the Minimalism climaxes.
+What do you get when you strip art of metaphor, representation, or metaphysics?
+It turns out that even if “what you see is what you see,” as Frank Stella put it, and there’s no “hidden meaning” in the piece, you can still make breathtaking art.
+On the occasion of Robert Morris’ birthday on February 9th, we’d like to show you some of Minimalism’s high points.

 Robert Morris, Untitled 1965/71, mirror plate glass and wood, object: 914 x 914 x 914 mm © ARS, NY and DACS, London 2002

-Minimal Art is not about an object itself, but everything surrounding it, including the viewer, his bodily presence and movement.
-But when it is made for the gallery or rests in typical museum, a scope of sensations is rather narrow.
-In most cases, such a place is a typical so-called white cube – white walls, evenly lit by electric light.
-There remains a cold, cool beauty, like in Robert Morris’ work.
+Minimal Art is not only about an object but everything surrounding it, including the viewer, his bodily presence, and movement.
+However, the scope of sensations is relatively narrow when it is made for the gallery or rests in the typical museum.
+In most cases, such a place is a so-called white cube—white walls evenly lit by electric light.
+A cold, calm beauty remains, like in Robert Morris’ work.

 IMG_8347

-There are some ways, however, to transform such a place by artist’s own means.
-The way Dan Flavin chose for that purpose was light.
-Ordinary neon tubes known form offices and supermarkets, rigorously arranged, flooded gallery spaces with light and color.
+There are some ways, however, to transform such a place by the artist’s own means.
+The method Dan Flavin chose for that purpose was light.
+Ordinary neon tubes from offices and supermarkets are rigorously arranged, flooding gallery spaces with light and color.

 SShedAM1